 Psychological therapies - Royal Far West

-Provides telehealth mental health services to children aged 0-15 years with mild to moderate mental health issues, and their families in Southern NSW and the Shoalhaven.
+Provides telehealth mental health services to children aged 0-15 years with mild to moderate mental health issues, and their families, in Southern NSW and the Shoalhaven.
 Find out more here.

 Psychiatry Support Line for GPs – ProCare Mental Health Services

 This is a free service for GPs who require psychiatry advice on the phone or via secure messaging.
 Jointly funded by COORDINARE, Central and Eastern Sydney, Hunter New England and Central Coast, Murrumbidgee, Northern Sydney, Western NSW, North Coast and Nepean Blue Mountains Primary Health Networks (PHNs), it is exclusively for GPs practising in these regions.
 For more information go to gpsupport.org.au.